A FAB IDEA

 Proudly serving Her Majesty since 1953

-Below: nine first edition hardback dust jackets for Ian Fleming’s James Bond series, by British illustrator Richard Chopping.
+Below: nine first edition hardback dust jackets from publisher Jonathan Cape for Ian Fleming’s James Bond series, all illustrated by British artist Richard Chopping.
 You can see another first edition, Dr. No by artist Pat Marriot, at the top of a previous post here.

 Femme Fatale Image